Duke194/waterwell_level_sensor/README.md

 Do not yet use the batteries, but use a USB cable to your PC, so that you can monitor the console, to check if the device is able to correctly measure distance, to connect to your wifi, connect to your MQTT and is able to publish there.

-If everything works, you should have a retained message on your MQTT's `MQTT_PUBLISH_TOPIC` topic.
+If everything works, you should have a retained message on your MQTT's `MQTT_STATE_TOPIC` topic.
 The program publishes the message in retained mode so you can always retrieve the last measured value.

 The device will also check on `MQTT_SETTINGS_TOPIC` for updated settings, and apply them.